Rongjiehuang/FastDiff/readme.md

 as described in our code.

 ## Citations ##
+If you find this code useful in your research, please consider citing:
 ```
 @article{huang2022fastdiff,
   title={FastDiff: A Fast Conditional Diffusion Model for High-Quality Speech Synthesis},
-  author={Huang, Rongjie and Max W. Y. Lam and Wang, Jun and Su, Dan and Yu, Dong and Ren, Yi and Zhao, Zhou},
+  author={Huang, Rongjie and Lam, Max WY and Wang, Jun and Su, Dan and Yu, Dong and Ren, Yi and Zhao, Zhou},
   journal={arXiv preprint arXiv:2204.09934},
   year={2022}
 }